Sm1321/Gen_AI_Projects/6.AI-Enhanced Q&A Content Generator and Chatbot/README.md

 ### Project Title: AI-Enhanced Q&A Content Generator and Chatbot
+Project Summary: Automated Content Generation for University Courses

+Business Problem:

+- Universities face a significant challenge in generating high-quality, on-demand content, particularly questions for various courses.
+The manual creation of this content is not only time-consuming but also labor-intensive, diverting educators' focus from their primary teaching responsibilities.

-1. Business Problem
+Business Objective:
-Manual generation of course Q&A content is time-consuming and inefficient.
-Educators often spend a significant amount of time creating question and answer sets for various topics, which can detract from their primary teaching responsibilities.

-2. Objective
-The primary objective of this project is to automate the Q&A creation process while minimizing plagiarism.
-By leveraging advanced AI technologies, the goal is to provide an efficient solution for educators to generate unique and relevant Q&A content quickly.
+- The project's primary aim is to automate the Q&A creation process, maximizing the quality of generated content while minimizing the time required for its production.

+Business Constraint:

+A critical constraint of this project is to minimize plagiarism in the generated content, ensuring that all questions are unique and original.

+Success Criteria:

+- Business Success Criteria: Achieve a reduction in content generation time by up to 80%.

+- ML Success Criteria: Maintain a duplication rate of generated questions at less than 5%.

+- Economic Success Criteria: Increase revenue from online-based courses by 15% in the first semester following implementation.

 3. Approach
 To achieve the project objectives, we developed a real-time Q&A generator system utilizing: